S3 method for fHMM_controls

 , and2

-value, passed on tonlm
+value, specifying the step tolerance, passed on tonlm

 An object of class